Tool Features Overview

 1. Understand complex user requests.

-• Handle files: Read, write, or analyze local or cloud files.
+• Handle Files: Read, write, or analyze local or cloud files.

-• Integrate with other software: Operate CRM systems, project management tools, or other enterprise applications.
+• Integrate with Other Software: Operate CRM systems, project management tools, or other enterprise applications.

-1. Define tools:
+1. Define Tools:

 • Each tool must include:

-2. User query:
+2. User Query:

-3. Model reasoning and tool selection:
+3. Model Thinking and Tool Selection:

 • Example: